axelitus/php-base/README.md

 To install this package and use it in your app just follow these instructions (if you haven't read the documentation from [Composer](http://getcomposer.org) please do so before you continue):

 1. Download composer if you haven't already done so (use your preferred method).
-Exmaple:
+Example:
 ```
 $ curl -s https://getcomposer.org/installer | php
 ```